 WHAT IS POLYDRUG USE?

 One of the leading causes of overdose is polydrug use.
 Polydrug use is the act of combining different drugs to create a desired high.
 This is extremely dangerous due to the reactions that different substances have in your brain.
 Additionally, polydrug abuse amplifies the side effects of the substances a person is using.
-Therefore, any severe side-effects that may occur while using opioids would become life-threatening.
-AGAPE detoxification centers knows the process of detox.
-We are one of the best drug and alcohol detox centers West Palm Beach options because of our experienced and educated staff.
+Therefore, any severe side effects that may occur while using opioids would become life-threatening.
+AGAPE detoxification centers know the process of detox.
+We are one of the best drug and alcohol detox centers in West Palm Beach options because of our experienced and educated staff.

 For example, let’s take a look at combining opioids with the stimulant, cocaine.
 Since cocaine is a stimulant, it makes using larger doses of opioids easier.
 Large doses of opioids can result in respiratory failure.
 On the other hand, when a person combines two depressants such as opioids and alcohol, they face different life-threatening risks.
 Depressants lower a user’s heart rate and cause respiratory depression.
 When two of these substances are combined, the risk rises exponentially.

-OPIATE DETOX CENTERS PORT ST LUCIE EXPLAIN SIGNS AND SYMPTOMS OF OPIOID OVERDOSE
+OPIATE DETOX CENTERS IN PORT ST. LUCIE EXPLAINS THE SIGNS AND SYMPTOMS OF OPIOID OVERDOSE

 - Blue lips, fingers, or nails